How to Create a Plugin

 npm run watch

-If you’re running the watch command, you don’t need to run the build command every time you make a change to your plugin.
+command every time you make a change to your plugin.

-Then, add your plugin into the array of plugins in medusa-config.js:
+Then, add your plugin into the array of plugins in medusa-config.js

 const plugins = [